 3. Use vodka to make your diamond dazzle.

-Simply pour vodka on a clean cloth and wipe your jewelry with it — or set your ring in a shot glass of vodka, take out, and dry.
+Simply pour vodka on a clean cloth and use it as a jewelry cleaner.
+Wipe your jewelry with it — or set your ring in a shot glass of vodka, take out, and dry.

 4. Use vinegar and tea tree oil for any type of metal.

-Place your ring in a jar, and pour half a cup of vinegar and a few drops of tea tree oil to the mix — the tea tree oil is a natural disinfectant and anti-fungal.
+Place your ring in a jar, and pour half a cup of vinegar and a few drops of tea tree oil to the mix for a DIY jewelry cleaner.
+The tea tree oil is a natural disinfectant and anti-fungal.

 Leave the ring soaking overnight, and in the morning, take the ring out and clean it with a toothbrush that has a little baking soda on it.
 Wash and rinse with water.

-5. Use lemon juice, water and dry instant milk to clean silver.
+5. Lemon juice, water and dry instant milk is a great DIY ring cleaner for silver.

 Mix one tablespoon of lemon juice with half a cup of water and dry instant milk.
 Let your ring soak overnight, and it’ll be sparkling clean the next morning.